Top Nuggets Players to Watch vs. the Lakers - Western Conference Finals Game 1

 Nuggets' Last Game

-In their previous game, the Nuggets defeated the Suns on Thursday, 125-100.
-Their leading scorer was Jokic with 32 points.
+In their most recent game, the Nuggets topped the Suns on Thursday, 125-100.
+Their high scorer was Jokic with 32 points.

 |Name